Research and Data

 In a study done by RUC West (a voluntary coalition of 14 western state departments of transportation that are committed to collaborative research and development of a new method for funding transportation infrastructure), they explored the rural and urban impacts of MBUF.
 The conclusions to date are that while rural drivers tend to drive slightly more miles per day than urban residents, they are generally driving older and less fuel-efficient vehicles than their urban counterparts.
 Assuming that a MBUF program will credit any paid fuel taxes back to the motorist, most rural drivers may see a positive impact from participating in a MBUF program.
 Using different rates based on income, average MPG of the vehicle, and/or classification of the driver’s residence (for example, urban, rural, mixed, commercial) may be a future consideration.

-One of the biggest concerns expressed by the public is how data collected on road usage will be protected and that drivers will not being actively monitored or tracked by the government.
-Recent MBUF pilots have shown mixed results regarding participant satisfaction of how their personal information is protected (see graph).
+One of the biggest concerns expressed by the public is how data collected on road usage will be protected and that drivers will not be actively monitored or tracked by the government.
+Recent MBUF pilots have shown mixed results regarding participant satisfaction of how their personal information is protected.

 Recommendations to addressing privacy concerns include:

 Provide motorists choices for mileage reporting, including at least one approach that does not involve any sort of technology (such as a set annual fee)

 Set clear guidance on how long the collected data is retained by the account management entity and / or government

 Establishing protections for “personally identifiable information” and identifying the specific (and limited) scenarios under which it may be disclosed